aatayde/100DaysOfCode/files/Day080/README.md

 - isIntersecting is a boolean which returns true or false
 - so if isIntersecting do the thing, which is animate, else return to previous state.
 - observe the elements intersecting by observing each element with the hidden class.
+- toggling show class for visibility of elements
+- add fade like animation
+- add slide in animation by starting element to the left
+- allow user to not animate slide in transition by setting device settings to reduced motion